 We review ECT services thoroughly against our standards.
 We identify areas of good practice as well as areas for improvement, and help services to work on problem areas.
 We use a peer review model, which means good practice is shared across the UK.

-Providing free training and conferences for staff
+Providing training and conferences for staff

 Encouraging your services to join ECTAS